 The good news is this: Unless you’re being shot by a photographer with professional lighting and sets, odds are you’re not going to look stunning in every shot.
 Why is this good?
 Because it means that those dinky iPhone photos, the images of you hastily taken by party photographers at an event, or half-assed street style photos snapped during Fashion Week mean nothing when it comes to how you really look.

-After all, a really good picture is less about reality, and more about knowing how to position yourself for the camera.
+After all, a really good picture is less about reality, and more about knowing how to position yourself for the camera and mastering some cute poses.
 That said—in the interest of never taking a shitty photo again—here’s a quick tutorial on how to pose for pictures, with 10 tricks every girl should know.

 1. Use your tongue.